Thursday, January 18, 2007

 Heat oven to 400°F.

-Combine the cornmeal with the flour, sugar, baking powder, and salt in a large bowl.
 In a separate medium-size bowl, blend the milk, butter, and eggs.
-Add the liquid milk mixture into the dry cornmeal mixture, and stir until just moistened.
+Add the milk mixture to the cornmeal mixture and stir until just moistened.

 No comments: